 How to Install R on CentOS 8

-For statistical computations and graphics, this is a free and open-source programming language and software environment.
-There are many things you can do with R, such as storing data, analyzing data, and creating statistical models.
+This is a free and open-source programming language and software environment for statistical computations and graphics.
+You can do many things with R, such as storing data, analyzing data, and creating statistical models.
 In the development of statistical software and data analysis, statisticians and data miners rely on it.
 In addition, R’s Core Team and the R Foundation for Statistical Computing provide support.

 The purpose of this tutorial is to take you through the process of installing R on CentOS 8.